JoeDumoulin/CSCD439F17/Assignment1.md

 # CSCD439- Fall 2017
 # Assignment 1 - What is Machine Learning?

 Machine Learning comprises many varied techniques.
 What are the general properties of machine learning?
-In this assignment you will write an essay or not less than 3000 words and not more than 4000 words that talks about one or more of the following:
+In this assignment you will write an essay or not less than 1 page and not more than 2 pages that talks about one or more of the following:

 * What is a reasonable definition of Machine Learning?
 * What does Machine Learning have to do with data?